 The language of the course, and of many of the poets studied, will be English, but you'll also study poetry from a variety of linguistic cultures, and in a wide range of historical contexts.
 The wide module range includes staff research strengths such as classical and Renaissance poetry, the Romantics and Victorians, and British, Irish and American contemporary writing, as well as old English poetry, symbolism, medieval poetic inheritances, and poetry and art.

-You'll study one core module (20 credits) and three option modules (20 credits each) from a wide range of choices offered by the Department of English and Related Literature and other arts and humanities departments.
+You'll study modules from a wide range of choices offered by the Department of English and Related Literature and other arts and humanities departments.
 Some modules will take an interdisciplinary view, others will focus on a particular discipline.
-You'll study a research skills training module (20 credits), and complete a research dissertation (80 credits).
-The total number of credits for the course is 180.
+You'll also hone your research skills with dedicated training, and complete a research dissertation.
+You'll study 180 credits in total.

 The core part of the course draws on the expertise in poetry and poetics from classical to modern poetry offered by staff from all of the research schools of the Department of English and Related Literature.
 It will give you the opportunity to develop your aesthetic discrimination in, and enjoyment of, poetry.
 You'll acquire a research-led basis for the postgraduate study of poetry and poetics, and be able to write in sophisticated ways about concepts of genre, periodicity, form and poetic language.
 You'll be able to recognise issues of translation and cross-cultural poetic influence, while gaining an introduction to advanced theoretical issues in contemporary international poetics.
 You'll also learn valuable research, writing and presentation skills.
 Topics may include using library and online research resources, use of archives, academic writing and how to get work published.